Aisha Franz

 Aisha Franz (born 1984) is a German illustrator and comic book artist based in Berlin.

-Her work lays in the convergence of daily life routine and the existential inquiries around them, highlighting the absurdity of human reality.
-Aisha Franz has internationally published graphic novels and zines.
-She also taught at the Kunsthochschule Kassel in the class for illustration and comic together with Hendrik Dorgathen.
+She is known for her internationally published graphic novels and zines.

-Life
+Life and career

-The daughter of Colombian-Chilean immigrants, she was born in Fürth.
+The daughter of Colombian-Chilean immigrants, she was born in Fürth, Germany.
 Franz originally wanted to be a figure skater and create animated drawings for Walt Disney.
 She went on to study illustration at the School of Art and Design in Kassel.
+She lives and works in Berlin.
+Franz is part of the German comic publishing collective The Treasure Fleet.